Health system component

 - Publicly funded health insurance scheme: Australia’s Medicare provides access to medical and hospital services for all Australian residents and certain visitors, subsidized treatment for medical practitioners, midwives, nurse practitioners and allied health professionals, and free treatment in public hospitals.
 Similar mechanisms exist in New Zealand.

 Providing financial incentives for appropriate patient behaviours

-PHILIPPINES: Increasing maternal and child health service coverage p 28
+PHILIPPINES: Increasing maternal and child health service coverage page 28

 The government is reducing health inequities by using targeted approaches to increase access to health services for vulnerable populations.
 In 2009, PhilHealth, the national social health insurance agency, started reimbursing maternal care and newborn care packages.
 Premiums for the poor were subsidized in an effort to increase membership.
 From 2008 to 2013, the proportion of births in health facilities increased from 44% to 61%.